 9. Autel MaxiCOM MK808BT Professional Car Diagnostic Tool

 The Autel MaxiCOM is a comprehensive diagnostic tool for an experienced home mechanic.
-The menu layout is designed for quick access of the most often used diagnostics and features.
+The menu layout is designed for quick access to the most often used diagnostics and features.
 It can diagnose and reset all dash lights, including the oil, ABS, and SRS systems, so it’s very handy as a troubleshooting tool in a home garage.
 You’ll also love how affordable the updates are.
-They’re free the first year, and around $120/year after that.
+They’re free the first year and around $120/year after that.

 The vehicle compatibility of the Autel MK808BT is broad but inconsistent.
 It can communicate with more than 80 vehicle manufacturers but not for all service functions.
-ABS bleed is one function many mechanics have issue with since it won’t work consistently on common vehicles like Jeep Cherokees (along with other models).
+ABS bleed is one function many mechanics have an issue with since it won’t work consistently on common vehicles like Jeep Cherokees (along with other models).
 This is the main reason it’s not recommended for all professional mechanics, along with the lack of active testing and ECU coding functions.
 It could work in small garages, but it’s not as feature-rich as the two options above.

 - Diagnoses all vehicle modules